softark/JCaptcha/README.md

 	@var boolean
 	Whether to show the button to change the character type.
 Defaults to true.
-	If false, the type of the characters is fixed to non-alphabet characters.
+	If false, the type of the characters is fixed to non alphabetical characters.
-	If true, the user can select standard alphabet characters.
+	If true, the user can select standard alphabetical captcha.

 2. **typeChangeButtonLabel (*)**

 	@var string
 	The label of the type change button.
 Defaults to "かな/ABC" ...
-"Japanese Kana/ABC".
+"Japanese Hirakana/ABC".
-	You may want to change it if you want non-Japanese characters.
+	You may want to change it if you want to use the characters of your own language, "漢字/ABC" for example.

 3. useInnerCss